germanramos/hydra/README.md

 * <a href="https://github.com/innotech/hydra_node_client">Hydra Client</a>

 To use Hydra, you need to deploy all the 3 server-side applications.
-* An Hydra server to comunicate your applications to the world.
+* An Hydra server per cloud to comunicate your applications to the world.
-* An AppManager to notify your apps information to Hydra.
+* An AppManager per app to notify information to Hydra.
-* An AppManager Info Server on each machine your application is deployed for the AppManager to gather the status information.
+* An AppManager Info Server on each single server your application is deployed in.
+AppManager will gather the status information connecting to it.

 For information on how to deploy each individual piece, check out their respective repositories.